close Business Finance Invest Bullets Most Viewed

 As the world is getting more urbanised, Google.com is the most preferred search engine and the most visited website in the world.
 This directly contributes to the hike Alphabet Inc. owned Google LLC has witnessed.
 In 2022 itself, Alphabet generated $29.06 billion, making up over 10% of its annual revenue.

 The strangest part is that most of the revenue earned by Google comes from their advertising sector, aka the "Google Ads'' program.
 Remember those “Ads” or “Sponsored” links that always show up first on the search engine?
-Brands pay for those website links to be displayed on the top to Google to increase their traffic and lead generation.
+Brands pay for those website links to be displayed on the top of Google to increase their traffic and lead generation.
 Google charges for these advertised websites, and it contributes around 80% of its total revenue generation.

 Despite these big numbers, Google is stuck on its stance of "take it or leave it" for developers and app providers.
 Google is the king in the sector, as even Apple can't compete with it.
 Removal of apps from the Google Play Store would mean losing more than half of the consumers, which the startups and developers can't handle in India.